jjon-saxton/momoko-cms/README.md

 1. Open your favorite FTP client, for this example we'll be using FireFTP, so we will be opening Firefox then clicking FireFTP in the toolbar or developer menu, but you may open just about any client.
 2. Click the drop down and select 'create an account' to open the account manager.
 In some clients you need simply choose 'connect'.
 3. Find the 'host' field and type 'momokocms.org'.
-4. Leave enter anonymous@momokocms.org as the username, but leave the password field blank.
+4. Enter anonymous@momokocms.org as the username, but leave the password field blank.
 Click 'Ok' then click 'connect'.
 5. Weclome!
 On the right pane (or remote pane) you will see a list of directories click 'core' to open it.
 Select the zip of the version you want.
 Note: if you just want the latest stable version enter the 'latest_stable' directory, this houses only one archive, so just select that one.
 6. Double click the archive you selected, or right click and click download.
 You may also drag and drop it anywhere in the left (local) pane.
 7. After the file has downloaded right click it and select open to open it in your computer's default archive manager.